evan-razzaque/open-pulsefire-haste/protocol/README.md

 The Mouse settings are saved as follows (in Ngenuity):

 ```
-1. Revert LED settings or Set fade LED effect
+1. Store LED settings or Set fade LED effect
 2. Set LED effect
 3. Set LED mode
 4. Unknown packet
 5. Save settings
 ```

-1, 4, and 5 are optional if you only want to change the LED for the mouse (unless the LED effect is fade).
+1, 2, 4, and 5 are optional if you only want to change the LED for the mouse (unless the LED effect is fade).

 ### LED mode